 Your doll display may be the most important part of organizing your collection--it certainly is the most visible.
 Your doll display can set the tone for an entire room in your house, and it's the "face" of your collection that you will most often share with your friends and family.

 First Things First: Where to Display?

-When selecting the room(s) in your home for doll display, you need to keep various considerations in mind regarding conservation and preservation of your dolls.
+When selecting the room(s) in your home for doll display, you need to keep various considerations in mind regarding the conservation and preservation of your dolls.
 In general, try to keep your dolls displayed away from direct sunlight, strong artificial light (especially fluorescent lights and hot lights), and curious pets and children.
-Dolls should also not be displayed in areas with extreme temperatures; try to display your dolls in a temperature controlled room.
+Dolls should also not be displayed in areas with extreme temperatures; try to display your dolls in a temperature-controlled room.
 A basement or attic space without heat and air conditioning is probably not a good choice.